 Children need special protection online and they need to be educated about how to steer clear of danger and how to get maximum benefit from their use of the Internet.
 To achieve this, children need to become digital citizens.
 The Internet exposes children to a wealth of opportunities, but also risks that may have a detrimental impact on their human rights.
-Some of these risks include cyber-bullying, data protection issues, online grooming, cybercrime and child pornography.
+Some of these risks include cyberbullying, data protection issues, online grooming, cybercrime and child sexual abuse material.
 With the right education and concerted efforts on behalf of member states, Internet service providers and educators, children can learn to successfully avoid these risks and to take advantage of the Internet’s many opportunities.

 Fundamental freedoms fully apply offline and online, as is emphasised in the Guide to human rights for Internet users.
 The guide informs Internet users about how human rights apply online and makes the protection of children one of its seven main pillars.

 The revised Internet Literacy Handbook is a tool for children, parents, teachers and policy makers to be able to make the most of Internet and prepare future generations to use the Internet safely and confidently by being aware of opportunities and risks.

 The Children’s Rights Division of the Council of Europe aims to mainstream children’s rights into all aspects of the Council of Europe’s work in the area of data protection, media and Internet governance.
 The aim is to ensure that a special focus on children’s rights is included in all actions carried out by the various bodies of the Council of Europe.